 - Pain and suffering.
 This encompasses both physical pain from injuries and emotional suffering from the trauma of your injuries.
 Many people suffer stress, anxiety, depression, or trouble sleeping after an aviation injury.
 Please don’t hesitate to see a mental health specialist if these symptoms sound familiar to you.

 - Loss of consortium, companionship, and other benefits of a relationship if a loved one died in an aviation accident.

 - Punitive damages are occasionally awarded if the negligence involved extreme reckless or willful behavior of some sort.

 Whether your injuries were sustained in an airborne incident or on the ground, you have important legal rights to be protected.
 Having our Columbia aviation accident attorney on your side — and dedicated to seeking justice — makes a big difference when you’re taking on large corporations with unlimited bank accounts.

 We are a family business and have been representing aviation accident victims for decades.
-At Auger & Auger, we have worked to build a client-based business to be proud of.
+At Auger & Auger Accident and Injury Lawyers, we have worked to build a client-based business to be proud of.
 No one should have their physical and financial health destroyed by medical bills and lost wages that were the result of a preventable action.
 We promise to take every step necessary to put our best case forward, ensuring you receive the compensation to which you are entitled.
 We work on a contingency basis and offer a zero-free guarantee so that cost doesn’t get in the way of your having the best legal representation possible.